kosala1989/code-challenge-client-react/README.md

 #Summary
 ### Highlights of improvements
+- Add unit tests for temperature status span before start code refactorings

-###What would I improve next if I had more time
+### What would I improve next if I had more time

-###Questions I would ask and my own answers and assumptions
+### Questions I would ask and my own answers and assumptions

-###Explanations of decisions or the approach I took
+### Explanations of decisions or the approach I took